Also known as: supine hip curl, hip extension leg curl, sliding hamstring curl, glute-bridge leg curl, supine leg curl

 What are the benefits of SHELC?

-What are common mistakes when doing SHELC?
+What common mistakes should I avoid when doing SHELC?

-How can I progress or regress the SHELC?
+How can I progress or regress SHELC?